Deshnie Govender

-Deshnie Govender (born 5 April 1985), better known as DJ Roxxi, is a South African DJ and influencer, who is one of a few Indian female club DJs in South Africa.
+Deshnie Govender (born 5 April 1985), also known as DJ Roxxi, is a South African Indian creator, influencer, DJ, and record producer.

+Govender made her debut in the South African music scene in 2004 as one of the first South African Indian female Djs and producers and went on to win a Global Spin Award in 2011.

 Early life and education

-Roxxi was born in Isipingo, Durban, South Africa, and raised in Amanzimtoti.
-She is the daughter of Ruth Govender and Vassie Mottai Govender.
-She has a younger sister named Michelle Govender.
-Roxxi attended Holy Family College for a short while and thereafter Isipingo Primary School.
-She completed high school at Kingsway High School in Amanzimtoti.
-In 2002 Roxxi's father died from a heart attack.
+Deshnie Govender was born in Isipingo, Durban, South Africa to a family of Indian descent.
+She spent her childhood in Isipingo and then moved to Amanzimtoti on the South Coast of Durban.

 Although Roxxi first planned to embark on a music career straight after high school, she ultimately chose to attend secondary education first, as it was frowned upon in the Indian community for a young girl to become a club DJ.
 Roxxi enrolled in Natal University to study towards an LL.B. (law) Degree, studying journalism in her second year.
 Towards the end of 2003, Roxxi dropped out of her course.
 During this break she discovered her musical talents while working part-time at her mother's nightclub in Amanzimtoti.